benkehoe/aws-sso-util/lib/README.md

 ```

 * `session`: [REQUIRED] boto3 session to use
-* `instance_arn`: The SSO instance to use, or it will be looked up using ListInstances
+* `instance_arn`: The Identity Center instance to use, or it will be looked up using ListInstances
 * `identity_store_id`: The identity store to use if principal names are being retrieved or it will be looked up using ListInstances
 * `principal`: A principal specification or list of principal specifications.
     * A principal specification is a principal id or a 2-tuple of principal type and id.